 A select choir dedicated to the study, rehearsal and public performance of a variety of men's ensemble literature.
 May be taken a total of four times.
 54 hours laboratory.
-(TBA option)

-MUS-65 - Basic Musicianship
+MUS-65 - Basic Musicianship 2 units UC, CSU

 An introduction to the basic knowledge and skills necessary to develop the ability to read music.
 Study of basic skills in music reading, ear training, sight-singing, melodic and harmonic dictation.
 36 hours lecture.